 Attendance continued to be closely monitored, supporting parents and pupils where required.
-Heightened anxieties over COVID-19 were addressed and pupils were supported to come into school.
+There was heightened anxiety over COVID-19 and pupils were supported to come into school.
 Continued liaison with EWO.
-The gap between disadvantaged and non-disadvantaged pupils remained and needs to remain a focus next year.
+The gap between disadvantaged and non-disadvantaged pupils remains and needs to remain a focus next year.